 Proprioceptive drift visualisation

 [wpvideo VartTqKO ] My experiments show a strong ‘drift’ in the perceived location of the hand before and after the experiment.
 This is known as proprioceptive drift.
 I asked people to locate the position of their index finger under a platform before and after embodying a clay object.
-And also draw their hand blind before and afterwards.
+And also draw their hand without looking before and afterwards.
 This animation shows these superimposed, illustrating the drift away from the real location of the hand.
-The experiment shows how reactive and plastic this internal sense of body position and shape is.

 On the embodiment of unfeasible objects